Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The end (acromion) of the shoulder bone.
-It may be flat or hooked.
-If your acromion is hooked, the joint space may be smaller than normal.
-This makes you more prone to shoulder problems.
-Bone spurs (growths on the bone) can also narrow the joint space.
+The end (acromion) of the shoulder blade.
+This bone may be flat or hooked.
+If the acromion is hooked, the joint space may be smaller than normal.
+Growths (bone spurs) on the acromion can also narrow the joint space.
 Acromion problems don’t often cause impingement.
 But they can make it worse.

 Symptoms include pain, pinching, or stiffness in your shoulder.
 Pain often comes with movement, particularly reaching overhead or backward.
 It may also be felt when the shoulder is at rest.
 Pain at night during sleep is common.

 Treatment will depend on the cause of the problem, how bad the problem is, and if other parts of the shoulder are damaged.
 Treatment may include the following:

 Active rest.
 This allows the shoulder to heal.
 It means using the arm and shoulder, but avoiding activities that cause pain.
 These likely include reaching overhead or sleeping on your shoulder.

 Cold packs.
 These help reduce swelling and relieve pain.

 Prescription or over-the-counter pain medicines.
 These help relieve pain and swelling.

 Arm and shoulder exercises.
 These help keep your shoulder joint mobile as it heals.
 They also help improve muscle strength around the joint.

 Shots of medicine into the joint.
 This can help reduce swelling and pain for a short time.

 If other measures don’t work to relieve symptoms, you may need surgery.
 This opens up space in the joint to allow pain-free motion.